 Growing up I never thought I would be a step-mom.
 No girl does.
-Yet when I said “I do” to my husband I went from single to married with children.
+Yet when I said “I do” to my husband I immediately went from single to married with children.
 Nothing had prepared me for that.

 I met the kids while we were still dating and had started to develop a relationship, still things were not quite right.
 The relationship was not as I had imagined, it was not love at first sight, and things were not moving as fast as I thought they would.
 I mean, I loved their dad and I loved them.
 I was awesome and cool, I knew all the lyrics to all the songs, I could pull off the latest dance moves, I was funny, I could make a mean meal… actually several mean meals including all their favorites so why were they taking time to embrace me?
 Why did I feel like an outsider with my soon to be family?
 Why were things moving so slowly?
 Why did I feel like I had this dirty little secret that I could not share with anyone about being a step-mom?
 Why did I feel like dropping everything and running away?
 Why were the kids not treating me like an authority?
 Why was there a loud silence on the end of the phone when I uttered my first ‘I love you’ to the kids?
 And why did I feel guilty confessing all this to my partner?

 These are just a few of the many questions I had which I knew deep down if I couldn’t get the answers to, my soon to be family would not work.
 So I set out to find answers and the first place I looked was my church.
 Unfortunately for me, they had no group or special parenting class for step-parents yet this is what I needed.
 I remember that day leaving the church disappointed and sad.
 Hoping that it was just my church, I sent an SOS text to all my close friends “Please check for me if your church has a step-parents class or group or any special ministry that caters to them” One by one the responses streamed in, all with negative feedback.